kbase/groups/README.md

 * New features
   * Associate apps with groups
   * Relations between groups
-    * This needs a lot of thought / design if the relations are hierarchical.
+    * This needs a lot of thought / design if the relations are hierarchical / directional.
       * Cycle detection, etc.
   * Change owner
 * Testing